nickthecook/ops/README.md

     load_secrets: true
 ```

-The secret remains encrypted by `ejson` in your repo, but if you have the private key to decrypt that file available, the secrets will be decrypted at runtime and loaded into your environment, available to your actions.
+The secret remains encrypted by `ejson` in your repo, but if you have the private key to decrypt that file available to `ejson` at runtime, the secrets will be decrypted and loaded into your environment, available to actions that need them.

 If you want to keep the secrets file in a different location, you can configure the location with the following option in your `ops.yml` file: